 Note from the saxophone teacher: If it's your first time you'll notice the taste of wood and as a saxophone beginner it can take a while to get used too.
 Eventually it will become second nature.
 Meanwhile, if you really do not want to make the sax reed wet with your mouth you can use a glass of water and put the reed there for about 20 seconds.

 Step 3: Wet the Mouthpiece flat surface

 You want to wet the flat surface of the mouthpiece in order to get a good seal between the mouthpiece and saxophone reed.
-This is very important in order to get any sound out of your saxophone.
+This is important in order to get a better sax sound.

 You do this by simply putting the upper part of the reeds flat side onto the mouthpiece dragging it downwards leaving saliva on the flat surface.

 Note from the saxophone teacher: Make sure to handle the reed gently at all times and to avoid pushing too hard down on the mouthpiece.
 You should always stay away from pushing och fingering the thinnest part of the read (the tip) as it can break easily.
 Just be careful and you'll be fine.

 Step 4: Line up the Reed and Saxophone Mouthpiece